 How to surf the Gold Coast

-The Gold Coast can boast 57 kilometres of pristine coastline that’s home to some of the world’s most famous surf breaks – like the Superbank that stretches from Snapper Heads to Greenmount at the coast’s southern end (home each year to the Quiksilver Pro) and the infamous Burleigh Point – arguably the world’s best right-hand point break.
+The Gold Coast boasts 57 kilometres of pristine coastline that’s home to some of the world’s most famous surf breaks – like the Superbank that stretches from Snapper Heads to Greenmount at the coast’s southern end (home to the Corona Open Gold Coast) and the infamous Burleigh Point – arguably the world’s best right-hand point break.

 But there’s also 500,000-plus locals vying for waves… and that’s not counting visiting surfers.